awsdocs/amazon-sagemaker-developer-guide/doc_source/search.md

-# Search Using the SageMaker Console and API<a name="search"></a>
+# Search Using the Amazon SageMaker Console and API<a name="search"></a>

 Developing a machine learning model typically requires extensive experimenting with different datasets, algorithms, and hyperparameter values\.
-To manage up to thousands of machine learning model experiments, use Amazon SageMaker's search capabilities\.
+To manage up to thousands of machine learning model experiments, use the search capabilities in SageMaker\.

 You can use SageMaker search to:
 + Organize, find, and evaluate training jobs using properties, hyperparameters, performance metrics, or any metadata\.